 Volleyball injuries account for a small percentage of all organized sports injuries.
 However participation in the sport is on the rise, and with that comes more opportunity for injury.
 Because volleyball players repeatedly use their shoulders for serving, spiking, and blocking, overuse injuries of the shoulder are common.
 Several strategies can help prevent volleyball injuries — from wearing appropriate safety equipment to proper warm up and cool down.

-PREVENTING INJURY FOR VOLLEYBALL
+PREVENTING VOLLEYBALL INJURIES

 Here are some tips for how to avoid injury while playing volleyball:

 Make sure your safety gear fits you properly and wear it every time you play, whether during practice or a match.
 Use knee pads or defensive pants to protect yourself from injury when you fall or dive onto the court.
 Wearing shoes that provide strong ankle and arch support may help prevent injury.

 The range of motion of the shoulder and shoulder stability is essential in preventing shoulder injuries in overhead athletes.
 The rotator cuff (4 muscles which stabilize the main shoulder joint) and shoulder blade muscles, aid in shoulder stability and function.
 Working with a physical therapist to regain range of motion and shoulder stability may assist in optimal performance required for volleyball.

 Warm up of your muscles with stretching and light aerobic exercises helps to improve flexibility and your ability to move easily around the court.
 Stretching at the end of practice or after a match is an essential part in recovering.
 It can help reduce muscle soreness and keep muscles long and flexible.